guxa/blockchain-developer-bootcamp-final-project/README.md

 ## Test
 - Make sure you have truffle installed (see steps 1 and 2 above)
+- Open a terminal, start a local blockchain instance using Ganache ganache-cli -p 8545 leave this terminal open
-- Navigate to the folder where you cloned the repository
+- Open another terminal and go to the folder where you cloned the repository
 - run `truffle test`